robey/wibble/docs/ast.md

 X = eliminated by transformations

-- everything has a "state" field.
+- everything has a "span" field.
 - a few nodes have a "scope" field, meaning they open a new lexical scope. scope is (name -> type).
 - a few nodes will grow a "type" field to hold the descriptor of the object